Data Protection Centre/Google Workspace/An Admin's Guide to Google Vault

 Swati

-Google Vault helps in performing two main functions-
+Google Vault serves two main purposes:

 How can organizations access Google Vault?